kpzoo/EpiFilter/README.md

-New Zealand branch includes extra functionality for computing local (R, Z) framework described in Parag KV and Donnelly CA (2020) "Novel early-warning system for evaluating control and elimination of SARS-CoV-2 reveals alignment of policy with local transmission in New Zealand" medRxiv 2020.11.23.20236968.
+New Zealand branch includes extra functionality for computing local (R, Z) framework described in Parag KV, Cowling BJ and Donnelly CA. (2021) Deciphering early-warning signals of SARS-CoV-2 elimination and resurgence from limited data at multiple scales.
+J. R. Soc.
+Interface.
+18, 20210569. http://doi.org/10.1098/rsif.2021.0569

 Here the R of basic EpiFilter is generalised to account for the distinction between local and imported cases.
 Second, a new metric Z, which assesses the confidence in local elimination at any time by integrating R is also provided.
 We apply these to uncover how trends in community transmission in
 New Zealand (which features a prolonged period of low or no incidence that destabilises many other R estimators) align with policy action-times.

+Key Matlab code for each case study (New Zealand, Hong Kong and Victoria Australia) are provided in separate branches while the main R code (vignetteImports.R) is in the New Zealand branch.

 Further theory surrounding Z and probabilities of elimination can be found here: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008478